-Eureka Valley rewards execution more than almost any other San Francisco neighborhood.
-The condo segment off Castro and the Victorian flats around Liberty Hill both succeed in achieving the highest sale numbers when prep, pricing, and marketing line up with what Eureka Valley buyers search for.
-The recent 39 Hancock Street sale, 22% over list in six days, is what that looks like in practice.
+Eureka Valley rewards careful execution more than almost any other San Francisco neighborhood.
+In both the condo segment off Castro and the Victorian flats around Liberty Hill, the difference between a competent sale and a great one can run into hundreds of thousands of dollars when prep, pricing, and marketing are dialed in for the specific buyer pool.
+When I listed 39 Hancock Street, it sold 22% over list in six days, which is what that looks like in practice.

 Eureka Valley doesn't price like the surrounding central neighborhoods, and the reason is the typology mix.
 Noe Valley is dominated by single-family Victorians on flatter blocks.
 The Sunset and Richmond are dominated by single-family houses, period.
 Eureka Valley is the central San Francisco neighborhood where condos, TICs, Edwardian flats, and Liberty Hill Victorian single-family homes all trade meaningfully in the same closed-sale dataset.
 That's what produces the wide $560K to $3.2M+ range and the per-square-foot variance that's hard to read from a comp report alone.

 The opportunity for sellers sits inside that variance.
 Eureka Valley's condo and TIC markets reward three things at once with unusual consistency: walking-distance positioning to the Castro corridor or Mission Dolores Park, move-in-ready condition, and a list price designed to invite a competitive room rather than to anchor a number.
 39 Hancock Street closed at $1,831,200, 22% over the $1,495,000 list, in six days with multiple offers, and set the highest per-square-foot mark for a comparable two-bedroom Eureka Valley condo at the time.
-The same execution-rewards-execution dynamic exists on the Victorian flats around Liberty Hill, where condition and presentation can gap a sale by several hundred thousand dollars between two architecturally similar houses on the same block.
+The same pattern shows up on the Victorian flats around Liberty Hill, where condition and presentation can separate two architecturally similar houses on the same block by several hundred thousand dollars at sale.

 All of this means: pricing a Eureka Valley home well isn't about averaging the neighborhood and applying a correction, it's about reading which typology your property belongs to (condo, TIC, Edwardian flat, Liberty Hill Victorian, Heights view house) and pricing the strategy to match the way buyers in that segment actually move.
 The difference between a Eureka Valley listing that closes at the segment baseline and one that goes 15, 20, or 25 percent over (as 39 Hancock did) is rarely the home itself.
 It's the strategy.

 39 Hancock Street is a two-bedroom, two-bath, 1,228-square-foot condo on the Liberty Hill side of Eureka Valley, a short walk from Mission Dolores Park, the Castro corridor, and the Valencia Street restaurant row.
-Listed at $1,495,000, the property went into contract in six days with multiple competing offers and closed at $1,831,200.
+I listed it at $1,495,000; it went into contract in six days with multiple competing offers and closed at $1,831,200.
 That's $336,200 over list, or 22% above asking, at approximately $1,491 per square foot, the highest comparable mark for a two-bedroom Eureka Valley condo at the time of sale.

 What 39 Hancock illustrates about selling in Eureka Valley isn't a one-off.
 The neighborhood's condo market consistently rewards three things at once: walking-distance positioning to the Castro corridor or Mission Dolores Park, move-in-ready condition, and a list price designed to invite a competitive room rather than to anchor a number.
 When all three align on the same property, the neighborhood's compressed buyer demand handles the rest.
 The same pricing logic, segment baseline plus a deliberate read of what's actually rare about your specific property, applies to Liberty Hill Victorian flats, Edwardian condos along Castro, and view-equipped houses climbing into Eureka Heights.